 Michlovic and Swenson (1998) offer a concise discussion (and illustrations) of a classification system for ceramics from Northeastern Plains Village sites.
-The complexity of the Northeastern Plains Village period is recognized by archeologists.
+Based on more recent excavations in the Sheyenne Bend, Michlovic and Holley continue to refine our understanding of the ceramic traditions.
+The complexity of the Northeastern Plains Village period is recognized by archaeologists.
 The cultural/temporal affiliation resulted, at least in part, from geographic location (between groups in the Missouri River valley to the west and Mississippian groups to the east), and cultural diffusion of ideas and raw materials from those reaches.
-Indeed the authors' note, "Ceramics of the Northeastern Plains Village complex are evidently a product of local stylistic preferences that were strongly influenced by Oneota and/or Cambria and Missouri Valley wares as well" (ibid.:23).
+Indeed, the authors' note, "Ceramics of the Northeastern Plains Village complex are evidently a product of local stylistic preferences that were strongly influenced by Oneota and/or Cambria and Missouri Valley wares as well" (ibid.:23).